If you are a vlogger, the good news is that you can get a camera for filmmaking on a budget.

 A better alternative is to download an app that makes the absolute best of the iPhone camera functions, such as Filmic.
 Such apps provide a suite of tools for adjusting the picture, tracking action, adjusting frame rates, and much more.

 One of these video and editing apps is basically required if you want your video to look professional.
 However, you will have to spend time learning the app and its controls to gain confidence, so don’t be afraid to experiment with new software.
+You’ll also want to experiment with artificial light and lighting equipment to enhance your video.

 If you really don’t want to download and learn a new app, we suggest you move the video over to a Mac and work with iMovie to edit it when you are finished.